All Episodes

 So there's that.

-We're not democrats anymore, though.
+We're not Democrats anymore, though.

 We're politically homeless, or maybe we even call ourselves conservatives or libertarians now.

-We haven't changed, we're not much.
+We haven't changed, or not much.

-Just as many on the right have woken up to the problems of big ag and big food in light of what happened to us all during COVID, many who thought of ourselves as being on the left have woken up too.
+Just as many on the right have woken up to the problems of big ag and big food in light of what happened to us all during COVID, many who thought of ourselves as being on the left have woken up, too.

-We appreciate the second amendment more now, having seen some of what the government is capable of.
+We appreciate the Second Amendment more now, having seen some of what the government is capable of.

 And we are more wary of regulations for the same reason.